quest-friends/Planning/MVP.md

 A USER
 ------

-###SIGNS UP
-* signs up using Facebook
-* signs up using their email address

 ###CAN READ THE RULES

 ###CREATE A GEO STORY
 * give the story a title
 * give the story a contribution limit
-* setting the story location your current location
+* the story location is set to user's current location
 * story is automatically public
-* make the first contribution to the story
+* make the first contribution to the story (takes username)

 The following relies on google maps